nyet07/Word-Count/README.md

 Third version has client-server architecture with named pipes(FIFOs) and double fork technique to avoid zombie processes.

-Fourth version is exactly the same as third one except it uses POSIX shared memory and semaphores for communication.
+Fourth version is exactly the same as the third one except that it uses POSIX shared memory and semaphores for communication.